lammps/lammps/SECURITY.md

 # Version Updates

-LAMMPS follows continuous release development model.
-We aim to keep to keep the development version (develop branch) always fully functional and employ a variety of automatic testing procedures to detect failures of existing functionality from adding or modifying features.
+LAMMPS follows a continuous release development model.
+We aim to keep the development version (develop branch) always fully functional and employ a variety of automatic testing procedures to detect failures of existing functionality from adding or modifying features.
 Most of those tests are run on pull requests *before* merging to the development branch.
 The develop branch is protected, so all changes *must* be